JasikaAbadir/infrastructure-deployment/README.md

 # Additions

 ## Bootstrap folder
-This is the create the initial bucket for a remote backend.
+This is to create the initial bucket for a remote backend.

 ## Challenge folder
 This is where the main resources sit.
 A summary/ high level overview of the additions made include an autoscaling group provisioning a min/max 2 servers.
 A loadbalancer that is able to access the servers.
 The servers are able to access the RDS.
 Secrets for RDS are managed by AWS secrets manager.